Cap Embroidery Machine

 Now let’s break down the ROI or return on investment for an Avancé Cap Embroidery Machine (that’s EVERY Avancé by the way!)

-The current pricing on an Avancé 1501C is $11,940.00.
-This may vary depending on when you’re reading this and changes in bundles, etc. And this does not include shipping or any options you may select.
+Let’s say you chose an Avancé package that was an investment of $11,940.00.
+This may vary depending on when you’re reading this and changes in bundles, etc.

 Now, here’s the magic of Return on Investment calculation when you’re working with equipment like the Avancé from ColDesi: